strawbee/01-node-ecosystem/README.md

 * The `sub` method should have an arity of two (define two paramiters)
   * If either argument is a non-number the function should return `null`
   * Else return the second paramiter subtracted from the first paramiter

-## Testing
-#### Greet Module Tests
-* Write a test that expects the greet module to return `null` when you supply non string values
-* Write a test the expects the greet module to return `'hello world'`
-  * This should happen when invoked with `'world'` as the first argument

-#### Arithmetic Module Tests
-* Test each method for proper use (invoded with number arguments)
-* Test each method for inproper use (invoded with one or more non-numner arguments)

 ## Documentation
 In your README.md describe the exported values of each module defined in your lib/ directory.
 Every function description should include it's airty (expected number of paramiters), the expected data for each paramiter (data-type and limitations), and the it's output behavior (for both valid and invalued use).
 Feel free to write any additional information in your README.md.